rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The interesting thing about the above code is that after the `match`, we are not allowed to directly access `string`, because the compiler requires that the variable be initialized on every path through the program.
-At the same time, we *can*, via `borrowed`, access the data that is held *within* `string`, because a reference to that data is held by the `borrowed` variable when we go through the first match arm, and we ensure `borrowed` itself is initialized on every execution path through the program that reaches the `println!` that uses `borrowed`.
+At the same time, we *can*, via `borrowed`, access data that may held *within* `string`, because a reference to that data is held by the `borrowed` variable when we go through the first match arm, and we ensure `borrowed` itself is initialized on every execution path through the program that reaches the `println!` that uses `borrowed`.

-(The compiler ensures that no outstanding borrows of the `string` data could possible outlive `string` itself, and the generated code ensures that at the end of the scope of `string`, its data is deallocated if it was previously initialized.)
+(The compiler ensures that no outstanding borrows of the `string` data could possibly outlive `string` itself, and the generated code ensures that at the end of the scope of `string`, its data is deallocated if it was previously initialized.)